BorisPaunovic/School-Management-System-Database/README.md

     Fork the repository and create your branch: git checkout
     Make your changes and ensure they follow the project's coding conventions.
     Test your changes thoroughly to ensure they don't introduce any issues.
-    Commit your changes: git commit -m 'Add your commit message'.
+    Commit your changes: git commit
     Push to the branch: git push origin
     Open a pull request, describing your changes and their purpose.